mantidproject/mantid/docs/source/interfaces/Engineering_Diffraction.rst

   that calculate the corrections

 Template .prm file
-  By changing this option you can Use a different template file for the output GSAS IPAR that is generated in the Calibration tab.
+  By changing this option you can Use a different template file for the output GSAS IPAR/PAR/PRM that is generated in the Calibration tab.

 Rebin for Calibrate
   This sets a rebin width parameter that can be used by underlying